-Examples of test security breaches and irregularities include but are not limited to:
+Examples of test security breaches and irregularities include but are NOT limited to:

-• Electronic Devices Irregularities
+Electronic Devices Irregularities

-- Using a cell phone or other prohibited handheld electronic device (e.g., smartphone, iPod®, smart watch, personal scanner, eReader, etc.) while secure test materials are distributed, while students are testing, after a student turns in their test materials, or during a break. - Exception: School Test Coordinators and Test Administrators are permitted to use cell phones in the testing environment ONLY in cases of emergencies related to testing or when timely administration assistance is needed.
-LACs may set additional restrictions on allowable devices within their LEA as needed. - Exception: Certain electronic devices may be allowed for medical or audiological purposes during testing.
+- Using a cell phone or other prohibited handheld electronic device (e.g., smart watch, wireless headsets, personal scanner, eReader) while secure test materials are distributed, while students are testing, after a student turns in their test materials, or during a break - Exception: School Test Coordinators, Technology Coordinators, and Test Administrators are permitted to use cell phones in the testing environment ONLY in cases of emergencies related to testing or when timely administration assistance is needed.
+LACs may set additional restrictions on allowable devices within their LEA/LEA 24 schools as needed. - Exception: Certain electronic devices may be allowed for medical or audiological purposes during testing.
+Reference the MAAAM for allowable exceptions.